cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/ldap-integration.md

 In order to enable LDAP user integration you must know:
 * The LDAP server address, e.g. ldap://192.0.2.1 or ldaps://192.0.2.4
 * The domain the LDAP server is associated with, e.g. local.example.
 For active directory, this will be used when formatting the username for authentication (e.g. jbloggs will authenticate as jbloggs@local.example).
 This will also be used for the base DN of lookups, e.g. as dc=local,dc=example.
-* If using ldaps to authenticate over TLS (recommended) you must provide the PEM encoded CA certificate.
+* If using LDAPS to authenticate over TLS (recommended) you must provide the PEM encoded CA certificate.

 A basic setup assumes that authenticated users will be able to query the directory for their group membership and that there is no nesting of groups.